SONS Records: SONS Showcase

 The label regularly hosts large showcase events in the centre of Stoke-on-Trent.
 These events feature all of the bands on the SONS roster as well as DJs such as Steve Lamacq, Chris Hawkins, and Jon Kennedy.
 These showcase nights have become a regular marker in the Stoke Music calendar and a centrepiece for the burgeoning scene.
 The showcases have earned an infamous insignia both in the local and national radar thanks to the late night antics of the audience, band members, special guests and the NME coverage of the events.

 The first SONS Showcase took place at the King's Hall and featured DJ slots from Andy Rourke of The Smiths, Huw Stephens, Russ Winstanley the Northern Soul Legend.
 Since then there have been a further three showcase nights which have taken place at the Victoria Hall in Hanley.
 These have been hosted by, amongst others: Carl Barât, Alexa Chung, Colin Murray and Phill Jupitus.
 The showcase was the label's most successful to date.

 Chart success

-SONS' first chart success came with the simultaneous release of three singles in January of 2007 by This Is Seb Clarke, Friends of Ken and The Title.
+SONS' first chart success came with the simultaneous release of three singles in January 2007 by This Is Seb Clarke, Friends of Ken and The Title.
 These singles charted respectively at 7, 9 and 15 in the UK Independent Chart and received national airplay across 6Music and BBC Radio 1.

 In March 2008, the label once again released four singles simultaneously, all of which entered into the top 5 of the UK Independent Chart in their first week of release: This Is Seb Clarke, the label's longest serving signees marked the label's highest chart position to date, knocking The Futureheads off the number 1 spot.
 However, due to the label's financial constraints, only 1000 copies of each single were pressed, leading to all singles dropping out of the top 40 a week later due to lack of physical stock.